onemanking/unity-addressable-with-unirx/README.md

 - Select **Addressables Groups** and modify property in **Inspector**.

-  - Note the **Build and Load Paths** section those are for setting for set build and load path for your Addressable Asset.
+  - Look at the **Build and Load Paths** section this is the setting section for set the build and load path for your Addressable Asset.

   ![image-20201110161344789](Manual/Images/image-20201110161344789.png)